 Hiking the Notch Trail in Nanoose Bay Photo Courtesy Parksville Qualicum Beach Tourism

-Nanoose Bay is a small seaside resort between Nanaimo and Parksville on the eastern shore of Vancouver Island.
-Within the area is Beachcomber Regional Park, a one hectare oceanside park situated at the end of Nanoose’s Beachcomber Peninsula and offers spectacular views west across Craig Bay to Parksville and Mount Arrowsmith and north across the Salish Sea (Strait of Georgia) to the mainland coastal mountains.
+Nanoose Bay is a small seaside resort between Nanaimo and Parksville on the eastern shore of Central Vancouver Island.
+Within the area is Beachcomber Regional Park, a one hectare oceanside park situated at the end of Nanoose’s Beachcomber Peninsula, and offers spectacular views west across Craig Bay to Parksville and Mount Arrowsmith and north across the Salish Sea (Strait of Georgia) to the mainland coastal mountains.
 At low tide, large flat rocks are exposed which makes great territory for exploring and tide pool investigating.
 The larger Moorecroft Regional Park has a long beach with spectacular views across the water.
-This park also contains a wetland area known and a network of trails.
+This park also contains a wetland area and a network of trails.
 Picnicking, swimming, biking and walking are popular.
 While in the area do some paddling, fishing and sailing or just walk the trails, have a round of golf and follow the art loop and scenic drive to the working studios of the Nanoose Bay Peninsula’s many artisans.

 Nanoose Bay is named after a First Nations band related to the Nanaimo Indians.
 According to local theory, the word means ‘Pushing Forward’ – a reference to the shape of Nanoose Bay, which is a six-kilometre long deepwater bay formed by the peninsula.